Wilson station (CTA): Chicago "L"

 The extended right-of-way allowed for a retail structure partially beneath the elevated tracks, which was designed by Frank Lloyd Wright in 1909, known as the Stohr Arcade Building.
-This structure only lasted until razing in 1922.
+This structure only lasted until its razing in 1922.
 The Stohr Arcade Building included "design themes that are reminiscent of the Robie House designed three years earlier".

 The previous station building, known as the Gerber Building, was built in 1923, shortly after the tracks to the north were elevated; the McJunkin Building across was then used to access the Lower station platforms.
 Over the years the station has been extensively reconfigured: the lower level was closed on August 1, 1949; the platforms were reconfigured in 1960; and the North Shore Line—which also used the station—ceased operation in 1963, enabling the station layout to be simplified.

 A yard and shops were built adjacent to the station in 1901, these continued in use until the Howard Yard was expanded in 1993.
 The shop building was badly damaged in a fire on October 26, 1996, and the site was cleared soon after.
 This site remained empty for several years with plans for development in place.
 As of 2011, an Aldi store, a Target store, and residences now occupy this area.

 Stub track

 An elevated stub line from the station is a remnant of a connection into the former Buena Interchange Yard, where freight was exchanged with the Chicago, Milwaukee and St. Paul Railway.
-The CTA stopped carrying freight in the early 1970s and the stub was demolished south of Montrose Avenue.
-The Lakewood Avenue branch of the Chicago, Milwaukee & St. Paul Railway is now operated by the Soo Line Railroad, but no longer exists north of Diversey Avenue.
+The CTA stopped carrying freight in 1973 and the stub has since been demolished south of Montrose Avenue.
 In 2010, further demolition split the remaining stub into two sections to allow for new Truman College construction.